truenas/documentation/content/TruenasApps/StableApps/InstallPiHoleApp.md

 {{< include file="/static/includes/CommunityAppsLegacy.md" >}}

-SCALE includes the ability to run Docker containers using Kubernetes.
+TrueNAS includes the ability to run Docker containers using Docker Compose.

 {{< expand "What is Docker?" "v" >}}
 Docker is an open platform for developing, shipping, and running applications.
 Docker enables the separation of applications from infrastructure through OS-level virtualization to deliver software in containers.
-{{< /expand >}}

-{{< expand "What is Kubernetes?" "v" >}}
-Kubernetes is a portable, extensible, open-source container-orchestration system for automating computer application deployment, scaling, and management with declarative configuration and automation.
 {{< /expand >}}

 Always read through the Docker Hub page for the container you are considering installing so that you know all of the settings that you need to configure.
 To set up a Docker image, first determine if you want the container to use its own dataset.
 If yes, create a dataset for host volume paths before you click **Launch Docker Image**.

 {{< include file="/static/includes/AppsUnversioned.md" >}}